V-Sekai/manuals/decisions/20240413-calling-opensource-llm-with-aria.md

 ### Problem Statement

-I want to call an Apache2 licensed large language model (LLM) with open weights in my code editor, Visual Studio Code by Microsoft, using the name `Aria`.
+Using the assistant name Aria, I want to call an Apache2 licensed large language model (LLM) with open weights in my code editor, Visual Studio Code by Microsoft.

 ### Proposed Solution